jielien/oop_quacc_wpf/README.md

 ## Features

-- Creating shortcuts to files and directories
+- Creating shortcuts to files, directories or URLs
-- Opening URLs
+- Directly opening files, directories and URLs
+- Quick Google search
+- Basic commands history
 - ...
 - That's about it.

 # What's to Come?

-Right now is the app in version 0.0.1 Armstrong and is actually quite useful alredy.
+Right now is the app in version 0.0.1 Armstrong and is actually quite useful already.
 So the first item on my to-do list is to make QUACC more user-friendly by working on the user interface, creating a settings window, and potentially implementing color templates.